Product Version: 10.0

 Step 2: Set up and mount the encrypted filesystem

-Let’s assume the volume is recognized by your system as /dev/sdb.
+Let’s assume that the volume is recognized by your system as /dev/sdb.

 - Set up the cryptographic device mapper (AES, 256-bit key, password hashing with sha256):